bobbymart1n/css-grid-vice-clone/README.md

-# JS Template Repo for Epicodus
+# Vice News Clone

-## By Bobby Martin
+## By Bobby Martin and Jessica Schmitz

 # Description
-This is a template directory to make things go quicker in the morning.

-# Specifications
-* The program will hold the necessary files and folders for easy cloning
-  * Input Example: **Example**
-  * Output Example: **Example**
+This project represents obtained knowledge using CSS Grid and Flexbox

 # Setup Requirements
 * Clone this repository